Hosp. Readmission Reduction

-What counts as a readmission in the Hospital Readmissions Reduction Program?
+What counts as a readmission under the Hospital Readmissions Reduction Program?

-- All-cause unplanned readmissions that happen within 30 days of discharge from the index (i.e., initial) admission.
+- Unplanned readmissions that happen within 30 days of discharge from the index (i.e., initial) admission.

 - Patients who are readmitted to the same hospital, or another applicable acute care hospital for any reason.